PreciousNwachukwu/chinook-customer-segmentation-sql-powerbi/README.md

 This section explains the core SQL logic used in the analysis:

-- Used `INNER JOIN` to connect the customer, and invoice tables
+- Used `INNER JOIN` to connect the customer and invoice tables
 -  Applied `GROUP BY`, `CASE`, and `SUM()` to calculate total revenue by customer and country
 - Used `ORDER BY` and `TOP 10` to identify top spenders
 - Structured reusable logic with **CTEs** (Common Table Expressions) for cleaner, more readable sub-queries